 Author: E.A.Natanegara & Judi Knight Achjadi, 2012.
 212pg.
 (Indonesian)

-Publisher: Red & White Publishing
+Publisher: Red & White Publishing, Jakarta

+The book presents the Batik collection of Mrs. Yultin G. Kartasasmita, one of the past presidents of the Yayasan Batik Indonesia (YBI) or Indonesian Batik Foundation.
 The author provides an overview of Indonesia's decorative arts from prehistoric times to the emergence of batik.
 Subsequent chapters cover Mataraman batik, Coastal and Rural Batik, and contemporary regional batik.

 Author: Catalogue.
 2014.
 88pg.
 (English)